TomoBossi/typeworm/README.md

 ## What?
 This is a minimal keylogger and playbacker of logged keys, or so they say. _It's like a tapeworm for your keyboard!_
 ## How?
 Be on Linux.
-Then compile and run the program with `sudo`.
+Then compile and run the program.
+You will need to run with `sudo` if you are recording or doing a playback session.
 Make sure you be on Linux first.